NatJWalker-Hale/gochujang/README.md

 # gochujang
-trees and sequences and whatnot in golang
+Trees and sequences and whatnot in golang.

+Strictly for testing, and then maybe later for some other stuff